-Council's Policy and Bylaw require that dogs in public places must be on a lead at all times.
-In terms of the provisions of the Dog Control Act 1996 there are some exceptions from the Bylaw provisions which relate to working and hunting dogs whilst each are engaged in their respective activities.
+Council's Policy and Bylaw require that dogs in public places must be on a lead at all times unless in a specified dog exercise area.
+In terms of the provisions of the Dog Control Act 1996, there are some exceptions from the Bylaw provisions, which relate to working and hunting dogs whilst each are engaged in their respective activities.
 Dogs are allowed to be off leads in dog exercise areas provided they are at all times under full command of the person in charge of the dog either by way of voice or whistle command or by hand signal.
-Generally there is a reasonable level of compliance with the leash requirements with first time breaches generally being dealt with by way of a warning.
+Generally, there is a reasonable level of compliance with the leash requirements with first time breaches generally being dealt with by way of a warning.
 Infringement notices are issued for further breaches at the discretion of individual officers.

-While there has been some lobbying from city dwellers, dogs remain prohibited from the entire Inner City area of the District.
-Those inner city dwellers however are permitted to walk their dogs, on lead in specified areas during specified times.
+While there has been some lobbying from dog owners that are domiciled within the Rotorua CBD, dogs remain prohibited from the entire Inner City area of the District.
+The inner city dwellers however are permitted to walk their dogs, on lead in specified areas during specified times.
 They are also prohibited from principle reserves such as the Government Gardens and Lakefront.
 They are also banned from all school grounds, public barbeque areas and children's playgrounds that might be located on an area set aside as a dog exercise area.